 One highlight of the trip was a hike on private land with a farmer,who was a friend of Kimberly’s.
 We hiked for 4.5 hours on his land.
 So pure and untouched, yet we could feel the energy of those that have walked that same ground for 1000s of years.
 The entire trip and it’s memories are beyond words and still quite profound for me years later.

 Where Will We Stay?

-Our lodgings are a group of rustic thatched cottages on the shores of Galway Bay in North County Clare.
+Our lodgings are a group of rustic thatched cottages looking out over Galway Bay in North County Clare.
 Cottages are simple, charming and clean.
 Each cottage holds four to six people with a living room and peat fire, and includes a kitchen, one shared bathroom with both bathtub and shower, and laundry facilities.
+There is no wireless access in the cottages; however, a hotel with free wireless is a five minute walk away.
 Sleeping rooms are shared with one other person, with a limited number of single rooms available for a supplement of $450 per person.
 If you want a private room, you should register early and pay the supplemental fee to assure your own space.
 If you are interested in a roomier, updated cottage those are also available for an upgrade of $200 per person (very limited number of upgraded cottages).